-The waste management hierarchy indicates an order of preference for action to reduce and manage waste from most favourable to least favourable actions.
+The waste management hierarchy indicates an order of preference for action to reduce and manage waste from most favorable to least favorable actions.

-A proper application of the waste hierarchy in your work can help prevent emissions greenhouse gases, reduces pollutants, save energy, conserves resources, create jobs and stimulate the development of green technologies.
+A proper application of the hierarchy can help prevent greenhouse-gas emissions, reduces pollutants, save energy, conserves resources, create jobs, and stimulate the development of green technologies.

 Redesign of Lansink’s Ladder

 In 2012 we designed Lansink´s Ladder into a modern format called: ‘Waste Hierarchy: Step Up & Go Green’.